 Conservation and Management of Wetlands: The loss of ecologically sensitive wetlands is due to the uncoordinated pattern of urban growth happening in Bengaluru.
-This is due to a lack of good governance and decentralised administration evident from a lack of unnecessary destruction of lakes and marshes that provide us with water.
+This is due to a lack of good governance and decentralised administration evident from a lack of coordination among many para-state agencies, which has led to unsustainable use of the land and other resources.
+Failure to deal with water as a finite resource is leading to the unnecessary destruction of lakes and marshes that provide us with water.
 This failure in turn is threatening all options for the survival and security of plants, animals, humans, etc. There is an urgent need for:

-Restoring and conserving the actual source of water-the water cycle and the natural ecosystems that support it-are the basis for sustainable water management.

-Reducing the environmental degradation that is preventing in attaining the goals of good public health, food security, and better livelihoods.

-Improving the human quality of life that can be achieved in ways while maintaining and enhancing environmental quality.
+- Restoring and conserving the actual source of water-the water cycle and the natural ecosystems that support it-are the basis for sustainable water management. - Reducing the environmental degradation that is preventing in attaining the goals of good public health, food security, and better livelihoods. - Improving the human quality of life that can be achieved in ways while maintaining and enhancing environmental quality.

-Reducing greenhouse gases to avoid the dangerous effects of climate change is an integral part of protecting freshwater resources and ecosystems.
+• Reducing greenhouse gases to avoid the dangerous effects of climate change is an integral part of protecting freshwater resources and ecosystems.